-The Tridium® T-IO-16 or T-IO-16-USA is a compact direct I/O module for auxiliary monitoring and control when used with a T-200 or T-600 series controller (JACE® 2 or 6).
-This option expands the controller by an additional sixteen logic-controlled points.
-Included are eight universal inputs, four form "A" (SPST) relay outputs, and four analog (voltage only) outputs.
+The Tridium[®] T-IO-34 or T-IO-34-USA is a compact direct I/O module for auxiliary monitoring and control when used with a T-200 or T-600 series controller (JACE[®] 2 or 6).
+This option expands the controller by an additional 34 logic-controlled points.
+Included are 16 universal inputs, 10 form "A" (SPST) relay outputs, and 8 analog (voltage only) outputs.
 This greatly expands the controller's monitoring and control capabilities with fast, reliable, direct inputs and outputs for monitoring power, temperature, humidity, and status.
+In addition, the T-IO-34 provides power to the attached controller, using either an externally-supplied 24Vac transformer or 24Vdc power supply.

 The on-board I/O can be used to monitor pulse contacts from power/demand meters, analog sensors, or transducers, as well as to control energy-consuming devices such as fans, lights, or pumps with digital relay outputs.
-Also included are four analog outputs to proportionally control dampers, valves, and other devices.
+Also included are eight analog outputs to proportionally control dampers, valves, and other devices.

-Up to four T-IO-16 modules may be cascaded to a T-200/T-600 controller, to provide a total of 32 UIs, 16 relays, and 16 analog output points.
+A maximum of one T-IO-34 module may be used per T-200/600 controller.
+However, two (2) additional T-IO-16 modules can also be used, to provide a total of 32 UIs, 18 relay outputs, and 16 analog output points.